scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The SCION Data Plane forwards inter-domain packets between SCION ASes.
 SCION routers are normally deployed at the edge of an AS and peer with neighboring SCION routers.
 Inter-domain forwarding is based on end-to-end path information contained in the packet header, which consists of a sequence of Hop Fields (HFs).
 Each Hop Field corresponds to an AS on the path, and it includes an ingress Interface ID as well as an egress Interface ID which unequivocally identifies the ingress and egress interfaces within the AS.
 The information is authenticated with a Message Authentication Code (MAC) to prevent forgery.

-This concept allows SCION routers to forward packets to a neighbor AS without inspecting the destination address and also without consulting an inter-domain forwarding table.
+This concept allows SCION routers to forward packets to a neighbor AS without inspecting the destination address and also without consulting an inter-domain forwarding table, removing the need for specialized hardware.
 A SCION border router reuses existing intra-domain infrastructure (e.g. IP) to communicate to other SCION routers or SCION endpoints within its AS.
 The last SCION router at the destination AS uses the destination address to forward the packet to the appropriate local endpoint.

-This SCION design choice has the following advantages:

-- It provides control and transparency over forwarding paths to endpoints.
-- It simplifies the packet processing at routers.
-Instead of having to perform longest prefix matching on IP addresses which requires dedicated hardware and substantial amounts of energy, a router can simply access the next hop from the packet header after having verified the authenticity of the Hop Field's MAC.

 ### Inter- and Intra-Domain Forwarding